Benign Prostatic Hyperplasia (BPH)

 BPH treatment options

-The prostate gland frequently begins to enlarge in men over the age of 40.
-This enlargement is known as benign prostatic hyperplasia (BPH) and may be due to hormone changes that men experience, although the exact cause is unknown.
+The enlargement of the prostate is known as benign prostatic hyperplasia (BPH) and may be due to hormone changes that men experience, although the exact cause is unknown.
 BPH is not cancer, and does not lead to cancer.
 Because BPH is rarely life threatening, treatment is usually required only if the symptoms are bothersome or if the urinary function is severely affected.

 - Alpha-blockers work by relaxing the smooth muscle of the prostate and bladder neck to improve urine flow and reduce bladder outlet obstruction.
 Although alpha-blockers may relieve the symptoms of BPH to varying degrees, they usually do not reduce the size of the prostate.
 Alpha-blockers used to treat BPH include Hytrin® (terazosin hydrochloride, Abbott Laboratories), Cardura® (doxazosin mesylate, Pfizer Inc.), and Flomax® (tamsulosin HCl, Boehringer Ingelheim).

-- Finasteride Finasteride, a 5 -reductase inhibitor, marketed under the name Proscar® by Merck & Co.
+- Finasteride, a 5-reductase inhibitor, marketed under the name Proscar® by Merck & Co.
 Inc., works by actually shrinking the size of enlarged prostates.
 Proscar lowers the amount of the hormone dihydrotestosterone, which is a major cause of prostate growth.
 By shrinking the prostate, Proscar may gradually improve urine flow rate and decrease the symptoms of BPH.

 For further information, including adverse events, please consult the appropriate prescribing information and your physician.